Baxter (BAX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Baxter’s ROIC averaged 2.1 percentage point increases over the last few years.
-This is a good sign, and we hope the company can continue improving.
+Over the last few years, Baxter’s ROIC averaged 1.7 percentage point decreases each year.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-It was good to see Baxter beat analysts’ EPS expectations this quarter.
-On the other hand, its full-year EPS guidance missed and its revenue guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 13.5% to $19.39 immediately following the results.
+We were impressed by how significantly Baxter blew past analysts’ revenue expectations this quarter.
+On the other hand, its full-year EPS guidance missed and its EPS fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded up 1.1% to $18.91 immediately after reporting.

 13. Is Now The Time To Buy Baxter?

-Before making an investment decision, investors should account for Baxter’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in Baxter, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Baxter falls short of our quality standards.
-First off, its revenue growth was uninspiring over the last five years.
-And while its operating margins are in line with the overall healthcare sector, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We see the value of companies making people healthier, but in the case of Baxter, we’re out.
+To begin with, its revenue growth was uninspiring over the last five years.
+While its operating margins are in line with the overall healthcare sector, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Baxter’s P/E ratio based on the next 12 months is 8.6x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+Baxter’s P/E ratio based on the next 12 months is 11.4x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
 There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.